 ML in Practice: Predicting the Time of Day to Send a Newsletter

 It’s generally agreed upon that machine learning is really good at making predictions with extensive data sets.
 Humans just can’t sift through billions of data points and turn them into anything intelligible.
 But machines fall short with respect to running a business.
-There is a lot of creativity required to apply machine learning predictions in a way that has a positive net effect on both your goal and the efficiency with which your business operates.
-The Vidora team recently worked through applying some of this creativity to one of our customer’s use cases – predicting the best time of day to send each of their users a newsletter.
+You need a lot of creativity to apply machine learning predictions in a way that has a positive net effect on both your goal and the efficiency of your business operations.
+The Vidora team recently applied some of our creativity to one of our customer’s use cases.
+We were predicting the best time of day to send each of their users a newsletter.
 The steps we took are outlined below:

 Step 1: Break the problem down